Moulru/fire-weather-calls-prediction/README.md

 ## 📌 Project Description

-This project aims to forecast emergency 119 call volumes based on fire incident records and weather big data.
-By analyzing patterns in weather (e.g., temperature, humidity, wind) and past fire response data, the model can help improve emergency preparedness and resource allocation.
+This project forecasts emergency 119 call volumes by analyzing patterns from fire incident records and comprehensive weather data.
+We leverage temperature, humidity, wind, and categorical fire-related features to enhance prediction accuracy.
+The final prediction model is an ensemble of three powerful gradient boosting models, aiming to improve emergency preparedness and resource allocation.

 ## 📊 Data Sources

 - Fire incident data from fire departments or open public data portals
 - Weather data from national meteorological services (e.g., KMA, NOAA)

 ## 🔍 Key Features

-- Data preprocessing and integration
+- Data preprocessing and integration of multiple datasets
+- Handling of missing values and categorical encoding tailored for each model
 - Feature engineering from temporal and weather variables
-- Time-series or regression-based prediction model
-- Visualization of historical and predicted call trends
+- Ensemble modeling using CatBoost, XGBoost, and LightGBM to boost prediction performance
+- Weighted average ensemble with weights: CatBoost (40%), XGBoost (30%), LightGBM (30%)
+- Log-transformation of target variable for better regression fit
+- Prediction output post-processing including grouping and averaging

 ## 🛠 Tech Stack

-- Python (Pandas, Scikit-learn, XGBoost)
+- Python (Pandas, NumPy, Scikit-learn, CatBoost, XGBoost, LightGBM)
 - Jupyter Notebook
 - Matplotlib / Seaborn for visualization

-## 📁 Structure
+## 📁 Project Structure

+/code
 /data
-/code
+/검증기록

 ## 🗓 Project Duration